Texas Tennis History

 Seventy-nine new newspapers began publication between 1880 and 1890.
-The telephone was patented in 1876 and in 1886 Karl Benz received the first patent for a gas-fueled car.
-Train travel allowed people to get to different cities in much less time and helped expand commerce.
-Cotton, livestock and lumber added to the wealth in Texas as commercial enterprises and industry expanded.
+The telephone was patented in 1876, and in 1886, Karl Benz received the first patent for a gas-fueled car.
+Train travel allowed people to travel to different cities in less time and helped expand commerce.
+Cotton, livestock, and lumber added to the wealth in Texas as commercial enterprises and industry expanded.
 The population in cities tripled from 1880 to 1890.
-Galveston, San Antonio, Houston, Austin and Dallas were the largest cities in Texas in 1880.
-By 1890, Dallas was the largest city with San Antonio, Houston and Fort Worth also growing rapidly.
+Galveston, San Antonio, Houston, Austin, and Dallas were the largest cities in Texas in 1880.
+By 1890, Dallas was the largest city, with San Antonio, Houston, and Fort Worth also growing rapidly.

-Within these cities were people in the middle and upper classes that had the wealth and the leisure time to participate in sports, including tennis.
+Within these cities were people in the middle and upper classes with the wealth and the leisure time to participate in sports, including tennis.
 Tennis was a very social affair during this time period.
 Players used wooden racquets and white tennis balls.
-Most men wore long, light colored pants or knickerbockers, fastened at the knees, along with dark socks.
+Most men wore long, light-colored pants or knickerbockers, fastened at the knees, and dark socks.
 They wore short silk ties and collared shirts with long sleeves.
 Women wore elaborate long dresses with high necks and long sleeves.
-Under the tight fitted bodice they wore a boned corset, a bustle, a petticoat, bloomers and stockings.
+Under the tight-fitted bodice, they wore a boned corset, a bustle, a petticoat, bloomers, and stockings.
 A tennis apron was sometimes worn on top of the dress to keep it clean and to hold tennis balls.

 Around the turn of the century, groups of players often organized themselves into tennis clubs.
 By 1995, the Texas State Lawn Association, now USTA Texas, was formed.